rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 There is just too much extraneous load at this level (I will discuss this more in [Bugs](#bugs-and-metacognition) section).
 Abstractions are needed.
 I call code without adequate abstraction a _brute force_. _Brute force code_ has many heterogeneous, idiosyncratic pieces.
 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
 Unfortunately, programming abstractions are nontrivial.
-That makes them hard to learn, but what is worse is that developers and language designer sometimes (if not often) mess them up.
+That makes them hard to learn, but what is worse is that developers and language designers sometimes (if not often) mess them up.
 I will provide evidence for this in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).

 [^concrete]: As a side note, concrete thinking is not always bad.
 An interesting article on this in a broader context: [_add_blank_target Concrete Thinking: Building Block, Stumbling Block, or Both?](https://www.healthline.com/health/concrete-thinking).

 Types are, obviously, an important tool in controlling cognitive load.
-Types _offload_ many code verification tasks from developer.
-This is significant, developer can ignore a potentially high extraneous load of a program by trusting its type.
+Types _offload_ many code verification tasks from the developer.
+This is significant, developers can ignore a potentially high extraneous load of a program by trusting its type.
 As I already mentioned, types are an _instructional material_, a blueprint.
-Using type checker can, in itself, be an interactive learning process (e.g. using REPL to ask type questions about the code).
+Using a type checker can, in itself, be an interactive learning process (e.g. using REPL to ask type questions about the code).
 However, types are subject to similar limitations as abstractions: a learning curve, PL limitations, correctness issues (only, we call it _soundness_ if types are involved).

 Reducing cognitive load using abstractions and types is doable but requires navigating some tricky waters.